scalacenter/scala-lang/community/index.md

 ## Forums

-The Scala Center operates two Discourse forums:
+The Scala Center operates the following Discourse forums:

  * **[users.scala-lang.org](https://users.scala-lang.org)**: The main forum for questions, discussions, and announcements about programming in Scala.
 Beginner questions are very welcome.
 Any question can and should receive a courteous and insightful answer.
 (Replaces the old scala-user and scala-announce groups.)